shervin31/NLP-Analysis-of-Social-Media-Posts/README.md

-# NLP Analysis of Social Media Communication
+# NLP Analysis of SOcial Media Posts
 **By Shervin Zare**

 This project uses Natural Language Processing techniques to analyze communication patterns in a real-world Twitter dataset.
 The analysis explores sentiment trends, text structure, and behavioral patterns across time and device type.